ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - [x] Go through project and address all TODOs.
 - [x] Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
 - [x] Add interface to use for the store module instead of passing the store in.
-- [] Add scoping support to attribute values?
+- [x] Add scoping support to attribute values?
 So elements store can define a scope via `data-scope="name"` and then bind, refs and handles can prefix values with `scopename:`.
 A bind for example, would look like `data-bind--disabled="scopename:statekey"`.
 - [] Constant attributes prefixes need to be configurable via the Elements.start method.
+Smae with seperators config.
 - [] Implement solution for plugins and registering handlers.
 - [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
 - [] Update entire readme to be better structured and more in-depth.